-- Frequent interruptions with cooling and subsequent heating of the battery cost kilometres.
+- Frequent interruptions with cooling and subsequent heating of the battery cost kilometers.
 With the Model S and Model X, you can prevent the battery from heating up on short trips by activating the “range mode“.
-Unfortunately this option is not available for the Model 3.
+Unfortunately, this option is not available for the Model 3.

 - Increase the tire pressure slightly.
 This improves the rolling resistance and also reduces the consumption of a Tesla.